fireship-io/fireship.io/hugo/content/lessons/typescript-design-patterns/index.md

 ### Prototype

-Prototype allows objects to be clones of other objects, rather then extended via inheritance.
+Prototype allows objects to be clones of other objects, rather than extended via inheritance.

 {{< file "typescript" "software.ts" >}}
 ```typescript